mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 }
 {{< / highlight >}}

-In the method &#8220;addEventHandlers&#8221; we add event handlers to the RFB handler we received from the &#8220;createConnection&#8221; method:
+In the method “addEventHandlers” we add event handlers to the RFB handler we received from the “createConnection” method:

 {{< highlight javascript >}}function addEventHandlers(r, socket) {
   r.on('connect', function () {